Please note the progress that has been made in 2020 to these synodical directives, by reading this update here.

 3. Code of conduct (Video Link: Discussion 7"-1:06")

-That synod mandate the committee appointed by action in Recommendation b to draft a code of conduct for all employed ministry staff within the CRC.
-The draft code of conduct will be presented to Synod 2020 for approval and with recommendations for implementation for the denomination, classes, and churches.
+That synod mandate the committee appointed by action in Recommendation 1 to draft a code of conduct for all employed ministry staff within the CRC.
+The draft code of conduct will be presented to Synod 2020 for approval.
+The code of conduct shall be:

 4. Prevention of abuse in CRCNA offices (Video Link: Discussion 1:05:23"-1:07:10")